| |

 imagine the field in ten years without picturing him as its

 writing."
-Richard Norton, Australian action star, martial artist
+The late Richard Norton, Australian action star, martial artist

 (Mad Max: Fury Road, Jackie Chan's Mr. Nice Guy).